Eastern Suburbs & Illawarra Line: Stopping patterns

 The stopping patterns on the Eastern Suburbs & Illawarra Line have generally been determined by several different termini.
 The steam era saw these termini change quite frequently as more terminating facilities were constructed: the first trains on the line after the Waterfall extension in 1887 either ran to Hurstville (16 per day), Sutherland (two per day) and Waterfall (two per day), with all trains stopping at every intermediate station.
 By 1907, however, Como and Oatley had been added to the list of termini, with nine and seven trains per day respectively.
 Seven trains per day at this time also ran to Sutherland, and one to Waterfall.
 Most trains terminated at Hurstville.

 Since electrification, the terminus stations for suburban trains have remained consistent.
 From 1926 trains terminated at either Hurstville, Sutherland and The National Park.
 With the opening of the Cronulla branch in 1939, Cronulla become the fourth major terminus.
 In 1980 Waterfall was electrified and replaced The Royal National Park as a terminus, having been served by a diesel-operated shuttle service until then.

-Today, the Eastern Suburbs & Illawarra line generally operates with five termini, at Hurstville, Mortdale, Sutherland, Cronulla and Waterfall.
-The vast majority of trains operate to Bondi Junction.